jonjonsonjr/test-docs/README.md

 ## Notifications

-Notifications will be managed for you if you enabled that feature after initializing the `VideoCastManager`.
+Notifications will be managed for you if you enabled that feature for the `VideoCastManager`.
 The flag to do that is `VideoCastManager.FEATURE_NOTIFICATION`.
 You need to help CCL discover when the client application is visible (to hide the notification) and when it is in the background (to show the notification).
-This can be accomplished by adding the following line to your `onResume()`:
+This can be accomplished by adding the following line to your `onResume()` method:

 ```java
 mCastManager.incrementUiCounter();
 ```

-and the following line to `onPause()` of all your activities:
+and the following line to the `onPause()` method of all your activities:

 ```java
 mCastManager.decrementUiCounter();